furyaoff/mage/contrib/testnet-4000/README.md

     kvcli tx broadcast ./contrib/testnet-4000/rest_examples/cdp/broadcast-create-cdp.json
 ```

-Congratulations, you've just created a CDP on Mage using the rest server!
+Congratulations, you've just created a CDP on mage using the rest server!

 ### Post market price example request

-Note that only market oracles can post prices, other senders will have their transactions rejected by Mage.
+Note that only market oracles can post prices, other senders will have their transactions rejected by mage.

 Format the base request in post-price.json.
 You'll need to update the 'from', 'chain-id', 'account_number', 'sequence', and 'gas' as appropriate.
 Then, populate the post price request's params 'from', 'market_id', 'price', and 'expiry'.
 An example formatted request can be found in `example-post-price.json`.